CCI-GU-Sweden/Omero_GU/static/help.md

 - EMI/SER files Electron Microscopy.
 Both need to be present in the file list to upload.
 This file will be converted to OME-TIFF.
 - MRC/XML files from ATLAS Electron Microscopy.
 Both need to be present in the file list to upload.
 This file will be converted to OME-TIFF.
 - SEM-TIF file from Smart-SEM Electron Microscopy.
 This file will be converted to OME-TIFF.

-Optionally, it is possible to add an extra tag, new or existing, to the data in order to better organize the images.

-It is possible to remove any file or tag from the list by clicking the *remove* button.

 ![Omero_uploadFiles](images/Omero_uploadFiles.png)